-WHEREAS, in consideration of evidence presented at a public hearing on April 20, 2006, regarding Detailed Site Plan DSP-05022 for Addison Road South, Phase I, the Planning Board finds:
+WHEREAS, in consideration of evidence presented at a public hearing on April 20, 2006, regarding Detailed Site Plan DSP-05072 for Addison Road, Phase II, the Planning Board finds:

-1. Request: The application is for the purpose of reviewing the development of 80 single-family attached, 18 single-family detached homes, and 8 mixed-use units (referred to by the applicant as live/work units).
+1. Request: The application is for the purpose of reviewing the development of 75 single-family attached, 9 single-family detached homes, and 6 mixed-use units.
 The detailed site plan approval is required by the sector plan and consists of a site plan, landscape plan, architectural elevations, and a Tree Conservation Plan, TCP II/19/06.